Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](.\img\no-value.png)

 ###### Step 29
-Navigate to your project and select `captchaserver/grails-app/domain` folder.
+Navigate to your project and select the `captchaserver/grails-app/domain` folder.
 Your final result should look like this:

 ![](.\img\captchaserver-settings-domain.png)